u4ik/CLI_Quotes/README.md

 - Access a wide variety of quotes right in your terminal.
 - No need for multiple network requests, the quotes are batch stored, and are read from locally.
 - Minimal setup required.
+- If you have Powershell, you have the option to run a quote on each new terminal instance.
+(Using Profile .ps1)

 ## Installation 📦